Opportunities for Planned and Estate Gifts in support of the Keene Family YMCA

 Name as shown on income tax return: Keene Young Mens Christian Association

 Gifts of Cash

 The most direct way to impact your Y is through a gift of cash.
-Such gifts are fully tax deductible and can be made directly during one’s lifetime of through a will.
+Such gifts may be fully tax deductible and can be made directly during one’s lifetime through a will.
 Gifts of cash may be unrestricted or designated to support endowment or specific programmatic priorities of the Y.

-A gift of securities (stocks) can actually save on taxes twice — the donor receives an income tax deduction for the full, current fair market value of securities held for more than one year, and also avoids the capital gains tax on any appreciation in the value of the donated stock.
+A gift of securities (stocks) can actually save on taxes twice — the donor may receive an income tax deduction for the full, current fair market value of securities held for more than one year, and may also avoid the capital gains tax on any appreciation in the value of the donated stock.
 Appreciated securities can also be used to make a bequest or to fund a charitable trust, gift annuity, pooled income fund donation, or other planned gift (See gift options below).
-By directly donating long-held appreciated securities, including stocks, bonds, or mutual fund shares, rather than contributing after-tax proceeds of the sale of such securities, donors may substantially increase their gift to the Y, avoid capital gains taxes on such sales, and impact the tax deduction realized through such a direct gift transaction.
+By directly donating long-held appreciated securities, including stocks, bonds, or mutual fund shares, rather than contributing after-tax proceeds of the sale of such securities, donors may substantially increase their gift to the Y, avoid capital gains taxes on such sales, and impact the tax deduction that may be realized through such a direct gift transaction.

 Gifts of Personal Property, including Real Estate